PeterEB/coap-node/README.md

 **Arguments:**

-1. `clientName` (_String_): the name of Client device, it should be unique in the network.
+1. `clientName` (_String_): the name of Client Device, it should be unique in the network.

-2. `devAttrs` (_Object_): describe information about the device.
+2. `devAttrs` (_Object_): describe information about the Device.
 The following table shows the details of each property within devAttrs.

     |  Property  | Type   | Required | Description |
     |------------|--------|----------|-------------|